 I’d highly recommend you to run the OM Server Scanner to analyze your server configuration, WP configuration, OM compatibility, as well as OP 2.0 installation.

 So there you go, I have showed you the whole process of setting up a secure and fully functional membership site using OptimizePress 2.0, OptimizeMember, and PayPal.
-I hope you will find it useful and that it will help you in creating your membership website.
+I hope this step-by-step tutorial will help you in launching your membership website.